 It was important to let him know that he will make a wonderful big brother, and listed some of his qualities.
 Then, we explained that we’re really grateful that he will be patient with us and the baby.

 Younger children might not fully understand how long it takes before you can welcome the new baby into the family.
 So, try taking them to some of your antenatal appointments.
 This way they can understand that the baby is living inside Mummy.

-Better yet, they might even get to hear or see their new sibling.
+Better yet, they might even get to hear or see their new baby sister or brother.